ikulan/ChildCareMap.ca/frontend/README.md

 npm install
 ```

+2. Edit the `.env` File
+   Create a `.env.development` file and populate it with the appropriate values from `.env.sample`.

-2. Run the Development Server
+3. Run the Development Server

 ```
 npm run dev